Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Alternatively, case file documents can be sent to the following address: U. S. Department of Labor, Office of Workers' Compensation Programs, Division of Longshore and Harbor Workers' Compensation, 400 West Bay Street, Suite 63A, Box 28, Jacksonville, FL 32202.
-This is the address of our Jacksonville DLHWC District Office, which is designated as the Central Mail Receipt site for the entire program.
-This site scans all mail for all existing cases, regardless of the owning District Office.
-The mail is then viewable electronically by the District Office with jurisdiction for the case, as well as the National Office.
+This is the address of our Central Mail Receipt site for the entire program.
+This site scans all mail for all existing cases, regardless of the owning District.
+The mail is then viewable electronically by the Office with jurisdiction for the case, as well as the National Office.

 Requests for income verification should be submitted through Longshore's Secure Electronic Access Portal (SEAPortal) or to Longshore's Central Mail Receipt site.
 See FAQ 1 for further detail.

 If a third-party requests income verification directly, your written authorization releasing this information must accompany the request.
 The OWCP will not release income information to a third party without your written authorization.

 Report address changes or changes in payment instructions to the OWCP in writing.
 Telephone messages will not be honored.